lcnetdev/scriptshifter/doc/config.md

 are all-lowercase and use underscores to separate words, e.g.
 `church_slavonic`.
 They have the `.yml` extension and are written in the [YAML](https://yaml.org/) configuration language.
-Hence, a transliteration request to the REST API endpoint `/trans/church_slavonic` uses the `church_slavonic.yml` configuration file.
+Hence, a transliteration request to the `/trans` REST API endpoint providing `church_slavonic` as the transliteration language, uses the `church_slavonic.yml` configuration file.

-In order for a transliteration option to appear in the Web interface menu or in the `/languages` API endpoint, it must be added to the `index.yml` file.
-This file contains summary information about the available languages.

 Other files are present in the `data` directory that are not exposed to the end user via Web UI or REST API.
 These files may be incomplete transliteration tables that are used by other specific tables.
 An example is `_cyrillic.yml`, which is used by `belarusian.yml`, `bulgarian.yml`, etc., but is not meant to be used by itself.
 It is still accessible for transliteration however, for testing purposes.
-See below for more details about inhritance.
+See below for more details about inheritance.

+###  Index file

+In order for a transliteration option to appear in the Web interface menu or in the `/languages` API endpoint, it must be added to the `index.yml` file.
+This file contains summary information about the available languages.

+The index file is a map of key-value pairs, where the keys are the transliteration table key names as described previously, and the values are key-value pairs which can have arbitrary contents.
+These contents are displayed to the user in the `/languages` API endpoint.

+The only mandatory key for each key-value pair is `name`, which is the human-readable label that is displayed in the Web UI.
+Other keys, such as `description`, may be used to inform the user about the scope of a particular table.

 ## Inheritance